SpencerTranter/RedisSearch/README.md

 database: Which redis collection you are looking to search through.

 key: What the collection is keyed on.
-Usually a mac address.
+Usually a mac address or `all`.

-redisbase: Either 'latest' or 'general'.
+redisbase: Either 'latest', 'general' or 'nodesByGateway'.

 ---